 Why Choose A Hotel With A Club Lounge?

-Executive or Club hotel lounges provide an interesting environment to work and relax in.
+Executive or Club hotel lounges provide an interesting environment to work and relax.
 Some lounges also provide dedicated meeting rooms, although I find holding meetings in the main lounge more friendly.
 When I travel on my own for business, I don’t like to sit in restaurants on my own.
-Room service is also a lonely affair, so a Club Lounge provides the ideal environment to enjoy good food and atmosphere whilst being completely comfortable that you are sitting on a table for one.
+Room service is also a lonely affair, so a Club Lounge provides the ideal environment to enjoy good food and atmosphere while being completely comfortable sitting at a table for one.

 Tokyo is a particularly expensive city, so Club Lounges offer a nice rest bite from the sky-high prices charged in this amazing city.
-If you are planning to book a flight or a hotel, our luxury travel concierge will quote you cheaper for Premium Economy, Business and First Class long-haul flights and can arrange free hotel upgrades, breakfasts and more.
+If you are planning to book a flight or a hotel, our luxury travel concierge will quote you cheaper for Business and First Class long-haul flights and can arrange free hotel upgrades, breakfasts, VIP gifts and more.

-I have compiled a list below containing the Club Lounges available across luxury hotels in Tokyo.
+We’ve compiled a list below containing the Club Lounges available across luxury hotels in Tokyo.
 I list the ones I consider to be the best at the top.
 My favourite is probably the ANA Intercontinental Tokyo Executive Club Lounge which I have reviewed in great detail.
-The Horizon Club, Shangri La, Tokyo and the Ritz Carlton Tokyo Club Lounge also come at the top of my list.
-When the Langham Tokyo opens in 2019, I also expect this lounge to be one of those battling for top spot
+The Horizon Club, Shangri La, Tokyo, and the Ritz-Carlton Tokyo Club Lounge also come at the top of my list.
+When the Langham Tokyo opened in 2019, I also expect this lounge to be one of those battling for the top spot.

 I have outlined the hotels with the best Club or Executive lounges below:

-The Intercontinental Hong Kong, Club Intercontinental is located on the 35th floor of the hotel, offering hugely impressive views, a sophisticated ambience and this lounge is the largest hotel lounge in the city.
-The lounge was upgraded in 2016 so is modern and stylish.
+The Intercontinental Tokyo, Club Intercontinental is located on the 35th floor of the hotel, offering hugely impressive views, a sophisticated ambiance, and this lounge is the largest hotel lounge in the city.
+The lounge was upgraded in 2016, so it is modern and stylish.

-From 5.30 pm to 7.30 pm, the lounge features a large spread of appetizers, finger food and dessert.
-There is also a rotating list of 3 Japanese and Western hot canapes which you can order off the menu.
+From 5:30 – 7:30 pm, the lounge features a large spread of appetizers, finger food, and dessert.
+There is also a rotating list of 3 Japanese and Western hot canapes, which you can order off the menu.
 One of the highlights of the evening service was the welcoming open bar with a good selection of liquor, beer, wine, Japanese sake, shochu, and regular and rose champagne.
 Manning the bar is a knowledgeable bartender who whipped up great cocktails upon demand.
 The food quality is consistently superb and flavourful.

-In the morning, breakfast service runs from 7 am until 11 am, and features a decent spread of freshly baked bread and pastries, Japanese and western canapes, cold cuts, cereal and nuts.
+In the morning, breakfast service runs from 7:00 – 11:00 am, and features a decent spread of freshly baked bread and pastries, Japanese and western canapes, cold cuts, cereal, and nuts.
 Surprisingly, the spread is actually to complement the superb breakfast a la carte table service menu.
-There are also traditional Japanese breakfast options such as Japanese egg omelette, grilled salmon, and steamed ‘Koshihikari’ rice from Toyama to go along with miso soup with tofu and wakame seaweed.
+There are also traditional Japanese breakfast options such as Japanese egg omelet, grilled salmon, and steamed ‘Koshihikari’ rice from Toyama to go along with miso soup with tofu and wakame seaweed.

 The highlight of the breakfast service, however, is the recently introduced Pierre Gagnaire breakfast.
-As the hotel hosts the eponymous 2 Michelin star restaurant of the world-renowned chef, the club lounge decided to up their game and introduce a breakfast designed by Pierre Gagnaire after the chef visited his restaurant and the hotel in later October 2017.
+As the hotel hosts the eponymous 2 Michelin star restaurant of the world-renowned chef, the club lounge decided to up their game.
+It introduced a breakfast designed by Pierre Gagnaire after the chef visited his restaurant and the hotel in later October 2017.
 In doing so, the ANA InterContinental Tokyo became the first InterContinental hotel in the world to offer a 2 Michelin star breakfast at their lounge.

-On top of breakfast and evening cocktails, the Club lounge also serves a full-scale high tea from 2 pm to 4 pm, featuring a delectable selection of high tea staples such as cakes, scones, tarts, macaroons and sandwiches, as well as seasonal fruits, Japanese sweets and rice cakes.
+On top of breakfast and evening cocktails, the Club lounge also serves a full-scale high tea from 2:00 – 4:00 pm, featuring a delectable selection of high tea staples such as cakes, scones, tarts, macaroons, and sandwiches, as well as seasonal fruits, Japanese sweets, and rice cakes.
 Of course, high tea would not be complete with the actual tea, and in this aspect, the hotel offers a quality selection of Ronnefeldt tea served by the pot.
 Overall, This is definitely one of the best hotel lounges in Tokyo.

-The Club Lounge at The Ritz-Carlton, Tokyo features four distinctly unique spaces; reception, garden terrace, dining room, and library lounge.
-Situated on the top floor overlooking the stunning view of Mount Fuji (shown in the picture above!); each area is designed with a different atmosphere for the morning, day and evening.
-For something really special, the Ritz Carlton Club Lounge offers a Harp & Afternoon Tea on Saturday, Sunday and Monday, which is a special afternoon tea service from 3 p.m. to 4:30 p.m.
+The Club Lounge at The Ritz-Carlton, Tokyo, features four distinctly unique spaces; reception, garden terrace, dining room, and library lounge.
+Situated on the top floor overlooking the stunning view of Mount Fuji (shown in the picture above!), each area is designed with a different atmosphere for the morning, day, and evening.
+For something really special, the Ritz-Carlton Club Lounge offers a Harp & Afternoon Tea on Saturday, Sunday, and Monday, which is a special afternoon tea service from 3:00 – 4:30 pm.

-Bottom line; This lounge has a sensational view, unlimited champagne and generous, flavoursome nibbles in the evening which are enough to substitute for your evening meal.
+Bottom line; This lounge has a sensational view, unlimited champagne, and generous, flavorsome nibbles in the evening, which are enough to substitute for your evening meal.

 Langham Hotels are opening the Langham Tokyo in 2019, a year before Tokyo hosts the 2020 Olympics.
-Located in Tokyo’s liveliest entertainment area, Roppongi district, the Langham Tokyo, Japan will cost approximately ¥50 billion ($420 million).
+Located in Tokyo’s liveliest entertainment area, Roppongi district, the Langham Tokyo, Japan will cost approximately ¥50 billion JPY ($420 million USD).
 Langham hotels offer some of the best Club Lounges in the world.
 Our favourite is the Club Lounge at the Langham London.
-Although the Langham Tokyo is not yet open, I would expect it’s lounge to rise to the top of our list of the best Club Lounges in Tokyo based on of the high quality of the other Langham Club Lounges around the world.
+Although the Langham Tokyo is not yet open, I would expect its lounge to rise to the top of our list of the best Club Lounges in Tokyo based on the high quality of the other Langham Club Lounges around the world.

 The Tokyo Marriott Hotel, Shinagawa, is conveniently located within a 10-minute walk from Shinagawa station (or a 5-minute shuttle bus ride).
 This is not the most pretty or interesting area of Tokyo, and this hotel’s 4-star status means that this lounge comes near the bottom of our list, even though it gets rave reviews and probably offers the most bang for your buck.

-The Hilton Tokyo is not particularly noteworthy, but if you book a club or exectutive level room, you get access to the executive lounge with complimentary hot buffet breakfast, afternoon tea, hors-d’oeuvres and dessert along with alcoholic evening drinks and cocktails.
-The staff here are extremely friendly and helpful and the lounge is great if small.
+The Hilton Tokyo is not particularly noteworthy.
+Still, if you book a club or executive level room, you get access to the executive lounge with complimentary hot buffet breakfast, afternoon tea, hors-d’oeuvres, and dessert, along with alcoholic evening drinks and cocktails.
+The staff here are extremely friendly and helpful, and the lounge is great if small.
 It is important to get there early so you can get a seat.